Popax21/giiker/README.md

-# Giiker SUPERCUBE Library
+# GiiKER SUPERCUBE Library
-A simple python library to interact with the BLE (Bluetooth Low Energy) interface of Giiker SUPERCUBE smart rubiks cubes.
+A simple python library to interact with the BLE (Bluetooth Low Energy) interface of GiiKER SUPERCUBE smart rubiks cubes.
-It was created by reverse engineerning the Giiker SUPERCUBE Android app (to be precise, the Lua code contained inside the Unity assets which are part of the APK).
+It was created by reverse engineerning the GiiKER SUPERCUBE Android app (to be precise, the Lua code contained inside the Unity assets which are part of the APK).

 ## Features
 - Cube discovery (see `scan.py`)